Enzymatic biofuel cell: Feasibility of enzymes as catalysts

 With respect to fuel cells, enzymes have several advantages to their incorporation.
 An important enzymatic property to consider is the driving force or potential necessary for successful reaction catalysis.
 Many enzymes operate at potentials close to their substrates which is most suitable for fuel cell applications.

 Furthermore, the protein matrix surrounding the active site provides many vital functions; selectivity for the substrate, internal electron coupling, acidic/basic properties and the ability to bind to other proteins (or the electrode).
 Enzymes are more stable in the absence of proteases, while heat resistant enzymes can be extracted from thermophilic organisms, thus offering a wider range of operational temperatures.
-Operating conditions is generally between 20-50 °C and pH 4.0 to 8.0.
+Operating conditions is generally between 20 and 50 °C and pH 4.0 to 8.0.

 A drawback with the use of enzymes is size; given the large size of enzymes, they yield a low current density per unit electrode area due to the limited space.
 Since it is not possible to reduce enzyme size, it has been argued that these types of cells will be lower in activity.
 One solution has been to use three-dimensional electrodes or immobilization on conducting carbon supports which provide high surface area.
 These electrodes are extended into three-dimensional space which greatly increases the surface area for enzymes to bind thus increasing the current.